 MySQL, Cassandra, HBase, Redis, etc. There are so many databases.
 One might wonder why do we need so many?
-In this blog I will take you through the practical limitations that require us to have these DBs.
+In this blog, I will take you through the practical limitations that require us to have these DBs.
 It should provide you a starting point while choosing a DB for a use-case.

 Partition tolerance, Availability, Consistency:

-Traditionally and even now, industry extensively uses RDBMS like MySQL, Postgres, etc. It’s a simple concept to understand and works brilliantly for most use-cases.
+Traditionally and even now, the industry extensively uses RDBMS like MySQL, Postgres, etc. It’s a simple concept to understand and works brilliantly for most use-cases.
 The problem occurs when we need to scale.
 RDBMS can only scale vertically. i.e. getting a more powerful machine.
 But there is a limit to how big a machine you can you.
-For e.g. at the time of this writing AWS provides 3TB RAM and 128 core instances.
-It sounds big but what if you need to manage billions of active records and millions of read writes per second?
+E.g. at the time of this writing AWS provides 3TB RAM and 128 core instances.
+It sounds big but what if you need to manage billions of active records and millions of reading writes per second?
 You will need to scale horizontally by using a clustered DB.

 - Wait for the write to complete and its success or failure to be communicated to the cluster.
 It may then initiate the read.